 Teens’ health and poor sleep

 Poor sleep makes it more difficult to stay focused on challenging tasks, so it doesn’t make sense that schools are starting so early, as this could potentially affect their performance throughout education!
 It will also make it harder to eat healthily and stick to a balanced diet.
 To add to the list, poor sleep has a significant impact on our teenager’s ability to regulate their emotions, especially as sleeping poorly means missing out on REM sleep, where we build emotional resilience.

-So James, what should we be doing as parents?
+So what should we be doing as parents?

-There’s a couple of things that you could do.
-Firstly, give the teens in your life a break!
-Avoid calling them lazy because they’ve slept in a little later than you, they might just really need it.
-Show some compassion for their situation, we all know how awful it feels to be running on less sleep than our bodies need.’
+There’s a couple of things that we can do.
+Firstly, give the teens in our life a break!
+Avoid calling them lazy because they’ve slept in a little later than us, they might just really need it.
+Show some compassion for their situation, we all know how awful it feels to be running on less sleep than our bodies need.